Biku213/Multimedia-App/writeup.md

 I chose this feature to enable users to easily distribute files to others.
 By implementing sharing functionality, users can generate shareable links or utilize built-in sharing options to send files to colleagues, friends, or clients.
 This feature promotes collaboration and facilitates file sharing across different platforms and applications.
 Instead of relying on traditional methods such as email attachments, users can efficiently share files with others by utilizing the system's sharing capabilities.
 This simplifies the sharing process and enhances communication and collaboration among users.

-## Working Mechanism Of Share Functionality:
+## Working Mechanism Of Share Functionality :
 - The handleShare function is called when the user clicks the "Share" button for a file.
 - It first generates the share text containing the file name and path.
 - It checks if the navigator.share API is supported by the browser.
 If supported, it uses the API to share the file directly.